 12/13/2013 Belmar New Jersey

 Shelter Shutters were invented for, and first put in use at an elementary school in Ocean Township, New Jersey.
-Steve Beaudoin, owner of Belmar Window Shop, a window coverings specialty store, was asked by Principal Dr. Doreen Ryan to supply something to quickly black out view into some rooms from the hallway.
+Steve Beaudoin, the owner of Belmar Window Shop, a window coverings specialty store, was asked by Principal Dr. Doreen Ryan to supply something to quickly black out view into some rooms from the hallway.
 Dr. Ryan requested something like a shutter be made.
 We took on the mission.

 The mission had several objectives.

 #3.
-It had to be plain and inconspicuous.
+It must be discreet and inconspicuous.

 #4.
-It had to be durable.
+It must be durable.

 #5.
-It had to be reasonably priced.
+It must be reasonably priced.

-About 20 prototypes later and nearly two years in review at the US Patent Office, Shelter Shutters were awarded US Pat.
+About 20 prototypes later, and nearly two years in review at the US Patent Office, Shelter Shutters were awarded US Pat.
 No. 9,243,445.